docker/docs/docker-for-windows/troubleshoot.md

 Powershell to be installed and enabled.
 The Docker Desktop installer enables it for you.

-Docker Desktop also needs two CPU hardware features to use Hyper-V: Virtualization and SLAT (Second Level Address Translation), which is also called RVI (Rapid Virtualization Indexing).
+Docker Desktop also needs two CPU hardware features to use Hyper-V: Virtualization and Second Level Address Translation (SLAT), which is also called Rapid Virtualization Indexing (RVI).
 On some systems, Virtualization must be enabled in the BIOS.
 The steps required are vendor-specific, but typically the BIOS option is called `Virtualization Technology (VTx)` or something similar.
 Run the command `systeminfo` to check all required Hyper-V features.
 See [Pre-requisites for Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements) for more details.

 To install Hyper-V manually, see [Install Hyper-V on Windows 10](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/quick_start/walkthrough_install).
 A reboot is *required* after installation.
 If you install Hyper-V without rebooting, Docker Desktop does not work correctly.

-From the start menu, type **Turn Windows features on or off** and hit enter.
+From the start menu, type **Turn Windows features on or off** and press enter.
 In the subsequent screen, verify that Hyper-V is enabled:

 ![Hyper-V on Windows features](images/hyperv-enabled.png){:width="600px"}